kjczarne/refinery-api/doc/TESTING.md

 Tests will be separated from the original repo and provided as a submodule.

 Tests should be written upfront and kept up to date all the time to foster TDD practices.
+However, at this stage it is not possible to fully define tests as this repo is currently a set of experiments to prove the point and then scale out.

 In case of problems with `mocha`, refer to the following article: https://journal.artfuldev.com/unit-testing-node-applications-with-typescript-using-mocha-and-chai-384ef05f32b2